 There are eye-opening revelations about the roles played by Joe, Jack and Bobby Kennedy, femme fatale Ava Gardner, close pal Sammy Davis, Jr., mobster Sam Giancana, and the Rat Pack in Sinatra’s life.
 His efforts to bite the bullet and remain current and competitive in the music industry, despite his disdain for Rock ‘n’ Rollers and the Hippie movement of the 1960s, are explored in entertaining vintage TV clips.
 The grainy footage of Sinatra trading barbs and swapping tunes with Elvis Presley is especially priceless.

 From overture to final curtain, Sinatra: All or Nothing at All opens a fascinating window on Frank Sinatra’s extraordinary talent and mystique, with its rich and carefully edited blend of home movies, photos, film and TV clips and concert footage, all seasoned with a soundtrack that confirms Sinatra’s legacy for generations to come.
 Part 1 of Sinatra: All or Nothing at All debuts on HBO tonight, Easter Sunday, April 5, 8:00 – 10 p.m.
 ET/PT, and concludes with Part 2, on Monday, April 6, 2015, 8:00 – 10 p.m.
 ET/PT.
 Be sure not to miss it!
 And have a Happy Easter and Passover!
-(Check HBO On Demand and listings for additional April playdates on HBO in your region.)–Judith Trojan
+(Check availability on HBO On Demand and streaming via HBO Max.)–Judith Trojan